jmquigs/ModelMod/Docs/userguide/README.md

 Either way, you may want to file a bug in the ModelMod source repository.
 Include as much information as you know about the failure.
 For instance, if a snapshot fails, include the relevant sections of the ModelMod log including the stack trace.
-This will allow the developers to assess the difficulty of porting the game and suggest.
+This will allow the developers to assess the difficulty of porting the game and suggest strategies.

-3) Or, you can create a ticket in the ModelMod repo noting that.

 ### MORE STUFF TO TALK ABOUT: